Pilot in command: Logging pilot in command time

 Logging flight time as a PIC is distinct from acting as the legal PIC of a flight.
-The PIC of a given flight may always log his or her flying time as such.
+The PIC of a given flight may always log their flying time as such.
 Other crew members may or may not be authorized to log their time on that flight as PIC time, depending on the specific circumstances and the controlling jurisdiction.

 Time logged as "student pilot in command" (SPIC) can sometimes be partly used towards the hour requirements for the issue of a commercial pilot licence (CPL).
 In EASA states, SPIC time means "a student pilot acting as pilot-in-command on a flight with an instructor where the latter will only observe the student pilot and shall not influence or control the flight of the aircraft."
 It is logged in the pilot's logbook as PIC but must be countersigned by the flight instructor.
 SPIC time may be partially used by the holder of a multi-crew pilot licence towards the issuance of a CPL.

 Time logged as "pilot-in-command under supervision" (PICUS) may be partly used towards the hour requirements for the issue of an airline transport pilot licence (ATPL).
 In EASA states, a pilot-in-command under supervision means "a co-pilot performing, under the supervision of the pilot-in-command, the duties and functions of a pilot-in-command."
 PICUS time is logged as PIC as long as "the intervention of the PIC in the interest of safety was not required", but must be countersigned by the PIC.